Radilovk/bodybest/README.md

 ## Email Notifications

-The worker loads mailing logic only at runtime.
-Specify a module URL in the `MAILER_MODULE_URL` environment variable.
-That module must export a `sendEmail(to, subject, html)` function.
-If `MAILER_MODULE_URL` is not provided the worker falls back to a stub implementation and no emails are sent.
+The worker sends emails by calling a separate endpoint specified in the `MAILER_ENDPOINT_URL` environment variable.
+If `MAILER_ENDPOINT_URL` is not provided the worker falls back to a stub implementation and no emails are sent.
 In that case `/api/sendTestEmail` responds with status **400** and a message indicating the functionality is disabled.

+For a simple setup deploy `sendEmailWorker.js`, which exposes `/api/sendEmail` and sends messages via MailChannels.
+Point `MAILER_ENDPOINT_URL` to the URL of this worker so the main service can dispatch emails without relying on Node.js.

 The included `mailer.js` relies on `nodemailer` and therefore requires a Node.js environment.
 Run it as a separate service or replace it with a script that calls